 Located outside the city centre, you can reach San Michele in Bosco by walking like I did (and it’s on yet another hill) or by taking the bus from the city centre (bus number 30).
 I decided to walk there via Giardini Margherita and took the bus back to the city centre (tickets less than 2 euros – purchase from the bus driver).

 While the 16th century church is beautiful and has lovely gardens in the back and worth a look, the highlight for me were the views from just outside the church looking back at Bologna.

 Have a Gelato Break

 After lots of walking, I rewarded myself with some of the best gelato I’ve ever had at Gelateria Ganni.

 Wander around the Quadrilatero District

-Here you’ll find numerous narrow lane ways that in the evening, fill up with eaters and drinkings and lots of atmosphere.
-I spent awhile wandering aimlessly around this area, peeking at menus to see where I would eat for the evening.
-In some parts, the tables spilling out of the restaurants are so full with people its a bit difficult to get through.
+Here you’ll find numerous narrow laneways that in the evening, fill up with eaters and drinkings and lots of atmosphere.
+I spent a fair chunk of my evening wandering aimlessly around this area, peeking at menus to see where I would eat.
+In some parts the tables spilling out of the restaurants were so full of people that it was difficult to get through.

 During my evening stroll, I stumbled upon La Strada Del Jazz festival, a street party with some pretty rocking music.
 In 2016, the festival was in mid-September.